jess-belliveau/discord-shaxxBot/README.md

 ## Docker compose
 The provided docker compose file will bring up the freshly built image;
 `docker-compose up -d`

+Use `docker-compose ps` to confirm the image is running.

 The above command will run in daemon mode, to stop the running containers use;
 `docker-compose down`